Skip to content

 "I could have held onto NameSnag for $100K+, but selling in 8 days for $15K let me move on to the next thing.
 The learning compounds faster when you ship more."

+The most counter-intuitive truth about vibe coding is that non-technical founders can now build faster than developers, because they don't overthink the code.
 These insights from Greg Isenberg's content challenge conventional wisdom about building software:

 1